undeadway/bluewater/README.md

 ```

 ## About

-Bluewater is an adapter of db drivers, it is not contains any db driver.
+Bluewater is not the driver of any database drivers, it is not contains any database driver.
+It is only a

 Supported db driver list is :

 | Name | URL |